Laboratory Reporting of COVID-19 Test Results

 The Bureau of Reportable Disease Informatics (BRDI) focuses on data collection, management, reporting and analysis related to more than 90 reportable communicable (or infectious) diseases, sexually transmitted infections (STIs) and zoonotic diseases.
 BRDI maintains a statewide surveillance system (WebSurv), manages the enhanced HIV/AIDS Reporting System (eHARS) for HIV incidence and prevalence, and performs analysis of morbidity to identify geographic and demographic trends and risk factors.

-Methods of Reporting Laboratory COVID-19 Test Results
+Reporting Laboratory COVID-19 Test Results

 Laboratories are encouraged to report via electronic means.